silasdavis/bosmarmot/burrow.js/README.md

 #### Transactions

 `burrow.transact` provides access to the burrow GRPC service `rpctransact`.
 As a GRPC wrapper all the endpoints take a data argument and an optional callback.
-The format of the data object is specified in the [protobuf files](https://github.com/monax/bosmarmot/tree/develop/burrow.js/protobuf).
+The format of the data object is specified in the [rpctransact protobuf file](./protobuf/rpctransact.proto).
 A note on RPC naming, any method which ends in `Sync` will wait until the transaction generated is included in a block.
 Any `Async` method will return a receipt of the transaction immediately but does not guarantee it has been included. `Sim` methods request that the transaction be simulated and the result returned as if it had been executed.
 SIMULATED CALLS DO NOT GET COMMITTED AND DO NOT CHANGE STATE.

 | Method | Passed | Returns |
 | :----- | :--------- | :---- |